jessecusack/sharing-code/good_example/README.md

 ## Instructions

 * Look at the folder structure, how is it organised?
 * Visually inspect the code, can you spot any issues?
+What changed about the MATLAB toolbox?
+Did anything change with the python utils?
-* Try and run the code, what works, what doesn't work, is anything missing?
+* Try and run the code is anything missing?
-* Finangle with it as much as possible, how much of it can you get to work independent of the rest?
-* Seek out and add the missing components
+* Seek out and add the missing components, if any.
-* Having run the code to the extent possible, is there anything else you'd add to your list of issues?
+* Having run the code to the extent possible, are there any potential problems you can think of?